Guide: Pass GPU (NVENC) into an LXC Container (with FFMPEG)

 Go to http://www.nvidia.com/object/unix.html to download the most recent driver for your architecture.
 You may need to install gcc and make from your package manager.
 Make sure you remove any previously-installed nvidia drivers before you do this.

-The installer will run - it’s pretty painless.
-Once it is installed, you’ll see some Nvidia binaries were installed and are part of your path - type
+The installer will guide you through the necessary settings.
+In my experience, the defaults are just fine.
+You will probably need to restart your machine as part of this process.
+Once you have rebooted, run the installer again.
+When it is complete, you’ll see some Nvidia binaries were installed and are part of your path - type

-nvid and tab to see them all.
-You should have at least some of the
+tab key to see them all.
+Likewise, you should have at least some of the

 /dev/nvidia* nodes present, but I had to tell